Sid-TheAnalyst/Analysis-Of-Hotel-Booking-Data/README.md

 # Hospitality Dashboard - Analysis Of Hotel Booking Data

 ## Goal/Objective
-Develop a Database to analyze & visualize Hotel Booking Data.
+Develop a Database to analyze & visualize hotel booking data using Power BI to provide the answers for the below questions to the stakeholders.<br />
+-- Is our hotel revenue growing by year?<br />
+-- What trends we see in the data?

 ## Steps Follow to get the Insights
 a.
 Build a database<br />